Ibuprofen

 Is Ibuprofen the same as Brufen?

 Brufen is a brand of Ibuprofen.
 Other brands of Ibuprofen include Nurofen and Calprofen.
-They all contain the same active ingredient - Ibuprofen - albeit at different amounts.
-You should speak to your doctor or pharmacist to find the most suitable treatment for you.
+They all contain the same active ingredient, ibuprofen, albeit at different amounts.
+You should consult your doctor or pharmacist to determine the most suitable treatment for you.

 Is Ibuprofen stronger than paracetamol?